bitcoin-dot-org/Bitcoin.org/_includes/devdoc/example_transactions.md

 not going to send this transaction to the connected node with `sendrawtransaction`.
-This will allow us to illustrate in the Offline Signing subsection below how to spend a transaction which is not yet in the block chain or memory pool.
+This will allow us to illustrate in the Offline Signing subsection below how to spend a transaction which is not yet in the blockchain or memory pool.

 {% endautocrossref %}